TBD54566975/ftl/docs/content/docs/reference/externaltypes.md

 ```

 Users can achieve functionally equivalent behavior to using the external type directly by using the declared
-alias (`FtlType`) throughout their code.
+alias (`FtlType`) in place of the external type in any other schema declarations (e.g. as the type of a Verb request).
 Direct usage of the external type in schema declarations is not supported;
 instead, the type alias must be used.

 FTL will automatically serialize and deserialize the external type to the strong type indicated by the mapping.